MacMur85/Azure-VM-StartStop-Automation-Runbook/README.md

 Current Functionality:

 - Start and stop VMs based on tags
-- Start and stop VMs based on a sequence tag in the resource group.
+- Start and stop VMs based on a sequence tag on the resource.
 For example: `sequence_start : 2`, `sequence_stop : 2`
 - Exclusions from automation based on an exclusion tag and its value.
 For example:
   - exclude from automation: `automated_excl : both`
   - exclude from automated startup: `automated_excl : start`